 Step 4 – Fabric Quality

-Ticking is the outermost layer of a duvet, the fabric which encases the down filling.
+Ticking is the outer layer of a duvet, the fabric which encases the down filling.
 Good fabric has to be strong and tight so that dust doesn’t get in and feathers don’t stick out, while remaining soft and supple to ensure comfort and provide a great night’s sleep.

-Cotton is most commonly used for ticking material for down duvets.
+Cotton is the most commonly used ticking material for down duvets.
 Close-woven cotton allows for ventilation while keeping the filling secure.

 We measure the quality of duvet fabric in Ne.
-A Ne value of 1 means there is one pound worth of yarn in every pound; as the Ne value increases, the number of yards per pound of yarn increases proportionally.
+An Ne value of 1 means that there are 840 yards of yarn in every pound; as the Ne value increases, the number of yards per pound of yarn increases proportionally.
 The denser the threading of ticking, the higher the Ne value and the more comfortable the duvet.
 In the interest of selling only the highest quality products, we only offer down duvets with ticking of at least Ne 60.